frto027/HeartBeatLanClientBSQuest/README.md

 # Usage

-After you patch the mod, you can configure it inside the game via a button on your left side.
+After you patch the mod(e.g. with [mbf](https://mbf.bsquest.xyz/)), you can configure it inside the game via a button on your left side.
 Change the data source and restart the game, and it works.

 Please notice that the settings menu for each data source is on a **DIFFERENT** menu.

+It will automatically record your heart rate to beatleader's replay file if the beatleader-qmod is detected.
+You can disable this feature inside the mod setthings.

+# Data sources

+Currently, there are 3 data sources can be used for this mod.

+## HypeRate as the heart data source

+This mod supports the [HypeRate](https://www.hyperate.io/) as the data source, and Bluetooth permission is not required if you don't use it.
+Just install the mod and change the data source to HypeRate in the setthings menu, then restart the game.
+Input your hyperate ID in the HYPERATE menu and it will works.
+(Special thanks to HypeRate for providing API support)

+This is the easiest way to use this mod.
+But this is an online service, which means I need collect some game information to make sure the servce has no problem, such as [the version number](https://github.com/frto027/HeartBeatLanClientBSQuest/blob/4243eadcc4062ee619a6606da65a1ba4d50d91c8/src/HBHeartBeatHypeRateDataSource.cpp#L327).
+This data is only used to check for service errors and is usually automatically deleted within 3 days.
+If you don't want send these data to server, you can use other data sources.

-# Bluetooth device as the data source
+## Bluetooth device as the data source

+This mod can access Bluetooth directly.
+To use this, follow this instruction.

 1. patch the game with the `bluetooth` permission via [mbf](https://mbf.bsquest.xyz/), which is the recommand way to mod the beatsaber now.
 1. install this mod via mbf.